LDSorg/ldsorgjs/README.md

 Installation
 ===

 Note that `hogwarts.js` is for testing and thus optional.
+If you use `hogwarts.js` you must also include `chance.js`.

 node.js
 ---